-Pipedrive is a SaaS unicorn – a deal-driven CRM solution which empowers marketing and sales teams.
+Pipedrive is a SaaS unicorn – a deal-driven CRM solution that empowers marketing and sales teams.
 There are 900 employees globally, serving 100,000 businesses across 179 countries.
 Their support team is in high demand, using Intercom & Aircall to connect with customers.

 Pipedrive’s support team comprises 90 agents, divided into two tiers with different specializations, providing support officially in five languages — English, Portuguese, French, Spanish, and German.

 Pipedrive’s customer service mission is to deliver fast support with a human touch.
-Customers want convenience and personalization, these goals drive at both values.
+Customers want convenience and personalization, these goals drive both values.

 Before using Klaus:

 - CSAT was 95% – above 2022’s benchmark of 89%.

 - IQS measured 86% – slightly below 2022’s benchmark of 89%.

 Overall, they managed to push both their IQS and CSAT into higher realms of excellence – their IQS now beating the benchmark.